djgarciacallejas/Curso2024-2025-DataScience/HandsOn/Group09/selfAssessmentHandsOn1.md

 **The “README.md” file:**

-- [x] Includes the names and GitHub users of all the members of the group
+- [x] Includes the names and GitHub users of all the members of the groups

 **The "csv" directory:**